dcampman/TimeKeeper/readme.md

 # TimeKeeper

 TimeKeeper is a Stream Deck plugin that helps you track your time for various tasks.
-It allows you to start, pause, and resume timers for each task, and exports the tracked time in JSON, CSV, or plain text format.
+It allows you to start, pause, and resume timers for each task, and exports the tracked time to a JSON file, CSV file, or plain text file.

 ## Features

-- Assign a button to track a specific task.
+- Assign a streamdeck action to a button to record time of a specific task.
-- Start, pause, and resume timers for each task with a single button.
+- Start, pause, and resume timers for each task.
+- A long press on an action button resets the timer.
-- Pause and resume all timers with a dedicated button.
+- Pause and resume all timers with a seperate dedicated button.
 - Customize the task name and logo on the button.
 - Export tracked time in JSON, CSV, or plain text format.

-## Installation

-1. Download the latest release of TimeKeeper from the [Releases page](https://github.com/dcampman/TimeKeeper/releases).
-2. Double-click the `.streamDeckPlugin` file to install the plugin in Stream Deck.
-3. Add the TimeKeeper action to a button on your Stream Deck.

 ## Usage